vdelarosaj/flattop-micro/docs/3_attach_parts_to_the_top_plate.md

 ## Method
 ### Prepare the standoffs
 Insert a [M3x6mm cap head screw]{qty: 4} into each [standoff]{qty: 4} using the large hole that comes out the side of the [standoff].
 When you are done, the screw should poke out the end of the part as shown.
 There should be four spacers, one for each corner of the plate.
-It's probably easiest to use a non-ball-ended hex key to put the screw into place, then use a ball-ended hex key to turn the screw.
+It's probably easiest to use a non-ball-ended hex key to put the screw into place, then use a [2.5mm ball-ended hex key]{qty:1} to turn the screw.
 The hole may print a little tight - you can either clean it up with a 3mm drill, or simply turn the screw a few times before attaching it to the plate, to ensure any thread that might have formed is stripped away.

 ![](images\spacer_screw_insertion_1.jpg)